SystemsApproach/sdn/trellis.rst

     The SPGW and BNG extensions are examples of an optimization technique sometimes called *VNF off-loading*.
-VNF is an acronym for *Vitrual Network Function*, which refers to functionality that sometimes runs as software in virtual machines.
+VNF is an acronym for *Virtual Network Function*, which refers to functionality that sometimes runs as software in virtual machines.
 Off-loading refers to the idea of re-implementing this functionality to run in switch forwarding pipeline, rather than on a general-purpose server.
 This